-The minimum exclusion criteria are based on information from an external data provider and are coded in the context of pre- and post-trade compliance.
+The minimum exclusion criteria with regard to sustainability are based on information from an external data provider and are coded in the context of pre- and post-trade compliance.
 The review is carried out at six month intervals, at least.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?